petermartens98/Email-Spam-Classification-Naive-Bayes-AI-Prediction-Model/README.md

-# Spam Classification using Naive Bayes
+# Email Spam Classification using Naive Bayes
 This repository contains a Python script for classifying spam and non-spam messages using the Naive Bayes algorithm with up to 98% accuracy on unseen examples.
 The script uses the spam_ham_dataset.csv dataset available at https://www.kaggle.com/datasets/venky73/spam-mails-dataset, which contains labeled spam and non-spam messages.

 ## Prerequisites